luisdiaz9/Project-1/README.md

 Y:0 <br>
 Actual Mean (Crimes2011-2019):22 <br>
 R squared: 42% <br>
-Conclusion: It can be concluded that this place is 58% away from crashing the Risk Free Rate Market (1 - 22/53).
+Conclusion: It can be concluded that 'House Robberies in Acapulco de Juarez' are 58% away from crashing the Risk Free Rate Market (1 - 22/53).

 Comparison between Cuernavaca-Violent Crime if Y = 0 vs Actual Mean:<br>
 b:8.1771 <br>